 Lu Siqing, first Asian winner of the Paganini violin competition

-Founded in 2003, Metropolitan Youth Orchestra of Hong Kong (MYO) registered charity in HK and is one of the finest youth orchestras in Asia.
+Founded in 2003, Metropolitan Youth Orchestra of Hong Kong (MYO) is a registered charity in HK and is one of the finest youth orchestras in Asia.
 MYO consists of 4 orchestras of different levels and all members of the MYO must pass an audition.
-Under the leadership of Synthia Ko, artistic director and chief conductor; Ricardo Zwietisch, Intermezzo Orchestra conductor; Edmond Cheng, Repertory Orchestra conductor; Jeanie Chu, Beginner Program conductor, and our professional coaches, more than 250 passionate young musicians from over 120 music colleges, universities, secondary and primary schools, as well as kindergartens, build up their repertoire of various styles and periods through the weekly rehearsals, in order to share the joy of music.
+Under the leadership of Synthia Ko, artistic director and chief conductor; Ricardo Zwietisch, Intermezzo Orchestra conductor; Edmond Cheng, Repertory Orchestra conductor; Jeanie Chu, Beginner Program conductor, and our professional coaches, more than 300 passionate young musicians from over 120 music colleges, universities, secondary and primary schools, as well as kindergartens, build up their repertoire of various styles and periods through the weekly rehearsals, in order to share the joy of music.

 In August 2008, MYO was invited to perform in the finale concert of the Aberdeen International Youth Festival and the opening performance of the British Youth Orchestra Festival and was the only youth orchestra in Asia being invited to both Festivals.
 In July 2007, MYO was invited to the Shanghai International Children's Theatre Festival to perform with the Magic Circle Mime from the US in the Shanghai Concert Hall and was given the "Excellent Production Award".
 In 2005, MYO performed with world-renowned cellist Wang Jian in a charity concert and was commented "I am deeply impressed by the performance of MYO through this cooperation, MYO's young musicians are the new blood of the classical music scene of Hong Kong".